 $50 for a couple

 It's very important you keep us up to date with a current e-mail address -- it's the only way we can contact you with the materials.
 If you ever need to reach us, send an e-mail to firstname.lastname@example.org.

-The links to download the first video teachings will be e-mailed to you June 1, then bi-weekly after that (every two weeks: so around June 15, then July 1, etc.) The MP3 links will be sent as they're completed.
+The links to download the first video teachings will be e-mailed to you immediately, then bi-weekly after that (every two weeks: so around the 15th, then again on the 1st, etc.) The MP3 links will be sent as they're completed.

 For as long as you keep the recurring donation, you'll continue to receive the ongoing video/mp3 courses.
 As always, you may cancel your recurring donation at any time to stop receiving the teaching.
 Send us an e-mail.

 For those who continue through the complete program (currently 4 semesters' worth of teaching), we'll send you a certificate of completion.